Skip to main content

 Keep part 1A of form P45 for your own records.

-Once you receive your new tax code from your new employer, you should check that any items relating to your previous job have not been carried forward into your new tax code.
-For example, if in your old job, you received an adjustment to your personal allowance in respect of flat rate expenses for cleaning work clothing, but this is no longer relevant to your new job, then make sure the adjustment has been removed from your tax code.
+Once you receive your new tax code from HMRC, which will be used by your new employer in their payroll calculations, you should check that any items relating to your previous job have not been carried forward into your new tax code.
+For example, if in your old job, you received an adjustment to your personal allowance in respect of flat rate expenses for cleaning work clothing, but this is no longer relevant to your new job, then make sure the adjustment has been reduced in your tax code to reflect the fact that you will only claim the expenses for part of the tax year.
 If you do not, you may underpay tax on your new employment income and face an unexpected tax bill once HMRC discover the error.

 Starting to claim benefits